-Stilian Kirov is in his third season as Music Director of Illinois Philharmonic Orchestra (IPO), and he was recently awarded the 2019 Career Assistance Award of the Solti Foundation U.S. It is the fourth time Maestro Kirov has received the award of the foundation.
+Stilian Kirov is in his fourth season as Music Director of Illinois Philharmonic Orchestra (IPO), and he was recently awarded the 2019 Career Assistance Award of the Solti Foundation U.S. It is the fourth time Maestro Kirov has received the award of the foundation.
 In addition, he was awarded first prize “Debut Berlin” Concert Competition and made his debut in June 2017, with the German National Orchestra at Berlin Philharmonic Hall.
 In his work with IPO, he was instrumental in starting IPO’s inaugural Composer-in-Residence competition, Classical Evolve, as well as, enhancing the performance repertoire of IPO.

 In addition to serving as Music Director for Illinois Philharmonic, Maestro Kirov is the Music Director of Symphony in C in New Jersey, as well as the Bakersfield Symphony in California.
 Mr. Kirov has proven to be not only a dynamic artistic director, but also an enthusiastic educator and community leader, continuing to build upon his previous successes as Associate Conductor of the Seattle Symphony and Associate Conductor of the Memphis Symphony.

 Highlights of Mr. Kirov’s 2017/2018 and 2016/2017 seasons included guest performances with the symphonies of Chautauqua, Kalamazoo, South Bend, and West Virginia, among others.
 Other engagements include guest appearances with National Repertory Orchestra/Breckenridge, and the Tucson Symphony.
 Following his highly acclaimed debut in 2012, he also appeared regularly as guest conductor with the Pacific Northwest Ballet in Seattle.